Chronic Kidney Disease: Knowing is half the battle won.

 If you have any of these risk factors, talk to us about getting tested for kidney diseases and the steps you should take to protect your kidneys.

 How do I know if I have CKD?

 Testing is the only way to know if you have kidney disease.
 Simple blood and urine tests can detect kidney damage.
 Early kidney disease often has no symptoms.
 In fact, many people are not diagnosed until just before their kidneys stop working.
-Don’t wait for symptoms to talk to your doctor about getting tested or visit Shalby for best kidney transplants doctors.
+Don’t wait for symptoms to talk to your doctor about getting tested.
 Early detection is important because kidney disease can be treated and managed efficiently if diagnosed in time.